 - b) not have made a flexible working request already in the last 12 months.

-However be aware that your employer does not have to agree to this.
-They must give your request serious consideration and give you the reasons in writing for any request being denied.
-In some businesses, this simply isn’t feasible, so be reasonable and try to agree times that suit both you and your employer.
-For example, still working some evenings, but perhaps starting at 5:30/6pm so that you can pick up your children from school and take them to a relative friend’s house who will babysit for you.
+Be aware that your employer does not have to agree to this.
+They must give your request serious consideration and give you reasons in writing for any request being denied.
+In some businesses, flexible working may not be feasable.
+Try to be reasonable and try to agree times that suit both you and your employer.

-Note the flexible working policy has now been extended to all workers and not just carers of children.
+Note the flexible working policy is extended to all workers and not just carers of children.

 Notice of Working Hours and Shift Changes